tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 In order to validate that a local resolver is designated for a given zone, the client SHOULD issue a SVCB record query for the names specified in the PvD information, using the DoH server specified in the PvD information.
-If there is no SVCB record that points to the DoH server that can be validated using DNSSEC, the client SHOULD NOT automatically create a designation from the name to DoH server.
+If there is no SVCB record for a name that points to the DoH server that can be validated using DNSSEC, the client SHOULD NOT automatically create a designation from the domain name to DoH server.
 See specific use cases in {{local-use-cases}} for cases in which a local resolver may still be used.

 Although local Designated DoH Servers MAY support proxying Oblivious DoH queries, a client SHOULD